What Are the Benefits of Automatic Pool Covers?

 Gentle Cleaning for Long-Lasting Shine

 The non-porous gelcoat surface of fiberglass pools is highly stain-resistant, making cleaning a breeze.
 A soft microfiber cloth, sponge, or pool brush with nylon bristles should suffice.
 Some household cleaners contain harsh chemicals unsuitable for fiberglass pool surfaces and may cause damage over time.
-Always use cleaners specifically designed for fiberglass pools as aggressive cleaning agents can damage the gelcoat, leading to unnecessary wear and repair costs.
+Always use cleaners specifically designed for fiberglass pools, as aggressive cleaning agents can damage the gelcoat, leading to unnecessary wear and repair costs.
 Metal scrapers or putty knives can gouge or scratch the fiberglass when used to remove debris or scale.
-Also avoid using highly abrasive tools such as wire and stiff bristle brushes or steel wool.
+Avoid using highly abrasive tools such as wire and stiff-bristle brushes or steel wool.

 The Value of Prevention

 In pool maintenance, an ounce of prevention is worth a pound of cure.
 Regular, proactive care keeps your pool looking and performing its best and extends the life of your investment.
-Fortunately, the inherent durability and ease of care associated with fiberglass pools mean that maintaining balanced water chemistry requires less effort than you might think.
-Test kits and tools such as the Orenda LSI calculator smartphone application can help by quickly providing direction on how to properly balance your pool water.
+Fortunately, the inherent durability and ease of care with fiberglass pools mean that maintaining balanced water chemistry requires less effort than you might think.
+Test kits and resources such as the Thursday Pools Fiberglass Pool Care Guide can help quickly provide direction on how to balance your pool water best.

 Understanding Low Maintenance Isn’t Maintenance-Free

-While fiberglass pools are celebrated for their low maintenance needs, it’s important to remember that “less maintenance” doesn’t mean “maintenance-free.”
-The foundation of a healthy, long-lasting pool is balanced water chemistry, achieved through frequent and routine testing, precise adjustments, and regular cleaning.
+While we celebrate fiberglass pools for their low maintenance needs, it’s important to remember that “less maintenance” doesn’t mean “maintenance-free.”
+The foundation of a healthy, long-lasting pool is achieving balanced water chemistry through frequent and routine testing, precise adjustments, and regular cleaning.
 By embracing these responsibilities, you’ll ensure your pool remains a beautiful source of joy, relaxation, and pride.

 Five Essential Steps to Maintain Your Pool’s Finish

-For many homeowners, the decision to install a fiberglass pool is influenced by the widely recognized benefit of reduced maintenance.
+For many homeowners, the benefit of reduced maintenance responsibilities is influential in their decision to install a fiberglass pool in their backyard.
 The non-porous surface of a fiberglass pool significantly lessens the likelihood of algae growth and reduces the demand for chemicals to maintain water balance.
-This inherent characteristic of fiberglass pools contributes to their appeal, offering homeowners more time to enjoy their aquatic sanctuary with less laborious upkeep.
+This inherent characteristic of fiberglass pools substantially contributes to their appeal, offering homeowners more time to enjoy their aquatic sanctuary with less laborious upkeep.
 However, it’s crucial to understand that “lower maintenance” does not equate to “maintenance-free.”
-For fiberglass pool owners, maintaining your pool’s vibrant, smooth finish is just as important as keeping the water clear and inviting.
-While the allure of crystal-clear water is undeniable, the unseen balance of water chemistry plays the most crucial role in preserving the integrity and appearance of your pool.
-This post explores five essential steps to maintain your pool’s finish, including tips on proper pool water chemistry.
+Maintaining your pool’s vibrant, smooth finish is just as important as keeping the water clear and inviting.
+While the allure of crystal-clear water is undeniable, the unseen balance of water chemistry plays a crucial role in preserving the integrity and appearance of your pool.

 Even well-balanced water can carry minerals that deposit on your pool’s surface, leading to staining or scale buildup.
-A reliable stain and scale control product helps prevent fiberglass pool discoloration.
-These products contain chelating agents that can effectively shield your pool from calcium.
-Make it a part of your regular pool maintenance routine.
-We’ve found that SC-1000 by Orenda and Scale & Stain Eliminator by Pool Stain Removers work well.
+A reliable stain and scale control product helps prevent fiberglass pool discoloration with chelating agents that can effectively shield your pool from calcium.
+In our experience, products like SC-1000 by Orenda and Scale & Stain Eliminator by Pool Stain Removers work well and should be part of your regular pool maintenance routine.

-While calcium hypochlorite is favored in various pool contexts for shock treatments, it poses risks for fiberglass pools due to its propensity to elevate pH levels and deliver a high dose of free chlorine.
-Such characteristics can lead to lasting damage to the pool’s surface.
-Liquid chlorine emerges as a preferable alternative, offering a safer means to manage pool hygiene without the associated risks of calcium hypochlorite.
+While calcium hypochlorite is common in various pool contexts for shock treatments, it poses risks for fiberglass pool surfaces due to its propensity to elevate pH levels and deliver a high dose of free chlorine.
+Liquid chlorine is a preferable alternative, offering a safer means to manage pool hygiene without the associated risks of calcium hypochlorite.
 Nevertheless, vigilance is required to prevent the adverse effects of excessive chlorine, ensuring the pool’s surface remains pristine.

-Maintaining a pH range between 7.2 and 7.4.
-This helps keep your chlorine effective and protects the pool’s surface.
-A pH above 7.8 can contribute to scaling and discoloration, while pH that’s too low can lead to etching.
-Regular testing ensures this critical parameter stays within range.
+Maintaining a pH range between 7.2 and 7.4 keeps your chlorine effective and protects the pool’s surface.
+A pH above 7.8 can contribute to scaling and discoloration, while a pH that’s too low can lead to etching.
+Regular testing and adjustments help keep this critical pool maintenance parameter within range.

 Fiberglass pools don’t need the same high calcium levels as concrete pools.
-In fact, keeping calcium hardness under 120 ppm helps prevent scale buildup and maintains the beauty of your surface finish.
-Do no add calcium-based products.
-If your water is above 120 ppm, use a chelating stain/metal and scale control product to prevent scaling and discoloration.
-We mentioned a couple great options above.
+Keeping calcium hardness less than 120 ppm helps prevent scale buildup and maintains the beauty of your surface finish.
+Do not add calcium-based products.
+If your water’s calcium hardness is greater than 120 ppm, use a chelating stain and scale control product to prevent scaling and discoloration.

-Bonus Tips: Don’t Assume Your Pool Pros Know It All
+Bonus Tip: Don’t Assume Your Pool Pros Know it All!

 The pool maintenance industry is constantly evolving, with new products and refined best practices emerging regularly.
 As a pool owner, staying informed about these developments is beneficial to ensure your pool receives the best care possible.